DestCom-Student-Projects/Wither-Forecast/README.md

 ## Features

-You can type a city and search the weather for the next 3 days (including today's).
+You can type a city and search the weather for the next 3 days (from today's date).

 ## Installation